edriessen/avicii-project/README.md

-# Sentiment plot of music albums
+# Visualisation of Sentiment in Python

 This readme only contains the technical details on how to run the project.
 If you are interested in the reason why I set up the project, visit [http://www.edriessen.com/avicii/](http://www.edriessen.com/avicii/).